nasa/harmony-swath-projector/README.md

 }
 ```

 * `crs`: Either an EPSG code, or a Proj4 string.
-Default to geographic coordintes.
+Default to geographic coordinates.
 * `interpolation`: `near`, `bilinear`, `ewa` or `ewa-nn`.
 Currently defaults to
   `ewa-nn`, which uses elliptically weighted averaging to pick the value of the
   highest weighted pixel in relation to the output grid pixel.